-X. ANNUAL CRIME REPORTING & TIMELY WARNINGS
+XIII.
+ANNUAL CRIME REPORTING AND TIMELY WARNINGS

-As part of its annual reporting obligations under the Clery Act, the University discloses statistics regarding domestic violence, relationship violence, stalking, and sexual assaults that meet the definition of rape, sodomy, sexual assault with an object, fondling, incest, or statutory rape under federal law.

-The MSU Police Department issues "timely warnings" to the campus community when a Clery crime (1) occurs on campus, in a non-campus building or property (as defined by law), or on public property immediately adjacent to campus and (2) poses a threat to students, employees, or visitors.
+As part of its annual reporting obligations under the Clery Act, the University discloses statistics regarding domestic violence, dating violence, stalking, and sexual assaults that meet the definition of forcible and non-forcible sex offenses under federal law.
+The statistics include only those Clery crimes that occur on specific geography associated with the University as defined under the Clery Act.
+The report, the Annual Security and Fire Safety Report, is published every October and is located on the MSU Police Department website at www.police.msu.edu.
+The publication does not include any personally identifying information about a victim.
+The MSU Police Department issues "timely warnings" to the campus community when a Clery crime (1) occurs on campus, in a non-campus building or property (as defined by law), or on public property immediately adjacent to campus and (2) poses a serious or continuing threat to students, employees, or visitors.
 The method of communication to the campus community will depend on the specifics of the crime reported and the immediacy of the danger to those on campus.

-XI.
+Timely warnings do not contain any personally identifying information about the victim.

+XIV.
 POLICY HISTORY

 The Sexual Harassment policy was issued by the Office of the President on September 1, 1992 and revised in May 1999, January 2011, and June 2011.
-The Office of the President issued this expanded Relationship Violence & Sexual Misconduct Policy on January 1, 2015.
+The Office of the President issued this expanded Relationship Violence and Sexual Misconduct Policy on January 1, 2015.
+The Policy was revised on September 8, 2015.

-XII.
+XV.
 LINKS TO APPENDICES